-The IRIS HIPPI driver provides access and control of the HIPPI subsystem to upper-layer applications.
-The upper layer-applications that are shipped with the IRIS HIPPI product are the IRIS HIPPI-LE module serving the IP network stack, and the IRIS HIPPI utilities.
-Upper-layer programs can also be developed by customers, using the IRIS HIPPI application programming interface.
+The IRIS HIPPI driver provides access and control of the IRIS HIPPI subsystem to upper-layer protocol modules (ULPs).
+The ULPs that are shipped with the IRIS HIPPI product are the IRIS HIPPI-LE module serving the IP network stack.
+ULPs can also be developed by customers, using the IRIS HIPPI application programming interfaces.

-Customer-developed applications can define their own upper-layer protocol (ULP) and can program the IRIS HIPPI driver to implement HIPPI-FP, or they can bypass the HIPPI-FP layer and access the HIPPI protocol directly at the HIPPI-PH layer.
+Customer-developed applications can define their own ULP modules and use the IRIS HIPPI API to either use HIPPI-FP encapsulation or access the HIPPI physical layer directly (bypass the HIPPI-FP layer).
 Refer to the IRIS HIPPI API Programmer's Guide for complete details.

-The rest of this section describes the IRIS HIPPI-LE upper-layer protocol implementation.
+The rest of this section describes the IRIS HIPPI-LE upper-layer protocol module.